Understanding Technology and Cybersecurity Due Diligence

 Data Privacy Compliance: GDPR, CCPA & Beyond

-Non-compliance with data privacy laws can result in massive fines and legal headaches post-acquisition.
+Non-compliance with data privacy laws can lead to significant fines and legal headaches post-acquisition.
+Review the company’s compliance posture on:

-GDPR (EU) and CCPA (California) standards
+GDPR (EU) and CCPA (California) standards.

-User consent and data storage policies
+User consent and data storage policies.

-Data subject access request procedures
+Data subject access request procedures.

-Privacy notices and terms of use
+Privacy notices and terms of use.

 If the company operates globally, ensure it's prepared for multi-jurisdictional compliance.